FDR0903/ctf25/slides.md

 ## Pricing a call option on dividend-paying stock

 * Agents who hold the stock receive both capital gains and dividends.
-The dynamics of a self-financed portfolio are
+The dynamics of a self-financed portfolio that invests $\Delta_t$ in the stock are
 $$
 \begin{split}
 d\Pi_t & = \Delta_t\,dS_t + \Delta_t\,q\,dt  + (\Pi_t-\Delta_t\,S_t)\,r\,dt \\